Introduction to Displayr 2: Getting Your Data into Displayr

 Approach 1: Typing data in

-To type in your own data, select Home > Data > Enter Table and then click on Add data.
+To type in your own data, select Home > Data > Enter Table and then click on Paste or type data.
 You will get an Excel-like table that you can type into.
 Once you have entered the data, you can format it, chart it, or refer to it in calculations.

 This approach is well suited to situations where you have a table of results that you want to format or analyze.
 For example, if you have a table showing sales by product and by region, typing the data in, or pasting it in (see below), is appropriate.